Henry J. Eyring

-Henry Johnson Eyring (born September 19, 1963) is an American academic administrator who has been the 17th president of Brigham Young University–Idaho (BYU–Idaho) since April 10, 2017.
-Since April 2019, he has also served as an area seventy in the Church of Jesus Christ of Latter-day Saints (LDS Church).
-He previously served as both the Academic and Advancement vice president at BYU-Idaho, as well as director of the Marriott School of Business (MSB) MBA program at Brigham Young University (BYU).
+Henry Johnson Eyring (born September 19, 1963) is an American academic administrator who served as the seventeenth president of Brigham Young University–Idaho (BYU–Idaho) from 2017 to 2023.
+From 2019 to 2023, he also served as an area seventy in the Church of Jesus Christ of Latter-day Saints (LDS Church).
+He previously served as both the academic and advancement vice president at BYU–Idaho, as well as director of the master of business administration (MBA) program in Brigham Young University's (BYU) Marriott School of Business.

 Early life and education

 Eyring was born in Palo Alto, California, a son of Henry B. Eyring and Kathleen (née Johnson).
-Eyring's family lived in the San Francisco Bay Area while his father taught at the Stanford Graduate School of Business until 1971, after which they moved to Rexburg, Idaho, where his father was appointed president of Ricks College (present-day BYU–Idaho).
+Eyring's family lived in the San Francisco Bay Area while his father taught at the Stanford Graduate School of Business until 1971, after which they moved to Rexburg, Idaho, where his father was appointed president of Ricks College (now BYU–Idaho).
 From 1982 to 1984, Eyring served as a full-time missionary for the LDS Church in the Japan Nagoya Mission.
-Eyring is a graduate of BYU, where he received a Bachelor of Science degree in geology, an M.B.A., and Juris Doctor.
+Eyring is a graduate of BYU, where he received a bachelor's degree in geology, an MBA, and a JD.

 Career

 Business

-From 1989 to 1998, Eyring was with a Cambridge, Massachusetts management-consulting firm, Monitor Group, which was founded in 1983 by six entrepreneurs with Harvard Business School (HBS) ties.
+From 1989 to 1998, Eyring worked at a Cambridge, Massachusetts management-consulting firm, Monitor Group, which was founded in 1983 by six entrepreneurs with Harvard Business School (HBS) ties.
 He has also served as a director of SkyWest Airlines since 1995.
 From 2002 to 2003, he was a special partner with Peterson Capital.

 Academia

-From 1998 to 2002, Eyring served in the MSB as director of BYU's MBA program.
+From 1998 to 2002, Eyring served as director of the MBA program in BYU's business school.

-Eyring began employment at BYU-Idaho in 2006.
-Eyring initially served as an Associate Academic Vice President, with responsibility for online learning and instructional technology.
-From 2008 to 2015, Eyring served as BYU–Idaho's Advancement Vice President.
-He then served from 2015 to 2017 as BYU–Idaho's Academic Vice President.
+Eyring began working at BYU–Idaho in 2006.
+He initially served as an associate academic vice president, with responsibility for online learning and instructional technology.
+From 2008 to 2015, he served as BYU–Idaho's advancement vice president and then as academic vice president from 2015 to 2017.

 On February 7, 2017, Dallin H. Oaks of the Quorum of the Twelve Apostles announced that Eyring would succeed Clark Gilbert as president of BYU–Idaho, effective April 10, 2017.
-His official inauguration occurred on September 19, 2017.
+He was inaugurated as president on September 19, 2017.
+Eyring completed his service as BYU-Idaho's president on August 1, 2023.

-In 2011, while serving as BYU–Idaho's Advancement Vice President, Eyring co-authored The Innovative University: Changing the DNA of Higher Education with HBS professor Clayton M. Christensen, discussing the future of higher education and making college economically viable while conducting an in depth look at the histories of Harvard University and BYU-Idaho.
+In 2011, while serving as BYU–Idaho's advancement vice president, Eyring co-authored The Innovative University: Changing the DNA of Higher Education with HBS professor Clayton M. Christensen, discussing the future of higher education and making college economically viable while conducting an in depth look at the histories of Harvard University and BYU-Idaho.
 Eyring has also served as a trustee of Southern Utah University and is an adjunct fellow at the Clayton Christensen Institute for Disruptive Innovation.